miraland-labs/miraland/docs/src/running-validator/vote-accounts.md

 change the validator identity.
 The following steps assume that `~/authorized_withdrawer.json` is that keypair.

-1. Create the new validator identity keypair, `solana-keygen new -o ~/new-validator-keypair.json`.
+1. Create the new validator identity keypair, `miraland-keygen new -o ~/new-validator-keypair.json`.
-2. Ensure that the new identity account has been funded, `solana transfer ~/new-validator-keypair.json 500`.
+2. Ensure that the new identity account has been funded, `miraland transfer ~/new-validator-keypair.json 500`.
-3. Run `solana vote-update-validator ~/vote-account-keypair.json ~/new-validator-keypair.json ~/authorized_withdrawer.json`
+3. Run `miraland vote-update-validator ~/vote-account-keypair.json ~/new-validator-keypair.json ~/authorized_withdrawer.json`
    to modify the validator identity in your vote account
 4. Restart your validator with the new identity keypair for the `--identity` argument